AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Resize cloud disks/Update Red Hat virtio drivers of Windows instances.md

 ---
-keyword: [Alibaba Cloud, ECS, resize a disk, resize, resize a disk on a Window instance]
+keyword: [Alibaba Cloud, ECS, resize a disk, resize, resize a disk on a Windows instance]
 ---

 # Update Red Hat virtio drivers of Windows instances